Lucinda Childs: THE DAY

-Childs’ latest work was composed in two parts, composed by David Lang and danced by Wendy Whelan.
-The cellist, Maya Beiser, sits on stage playing Lang’s music while Whelan dances.
-The second part of THE DAY (2019), was “The World to Come.”
+Childs's latest work was composed in two parts, composed by David Lang and danced by Wendy Whelan.
+The cellist, Maya Beiser, sits on stage playing Lang's music while Whelan dances.
+The second part of THE DAY (2019), was "The World to Come."
 This section of THE DAY (2019) was about the idea of life after death as perceived by the Jewish religion.
 The piece was started around September 11, 2001, which later informed parts of the piece.
 Spoken word about the loss experienced at that time overlays the music.
 The messages were alphabetically arranged in the piece.
 The piece in its entirety is 30 minutes long with text coming in every six seconds.

 Childs began choreography in the second part as it was more abstract.
 Each structure in the first part, with the text, took on a different meaning depending on the props used and Childs was able to drift the structures in and out of relating directly with the text or not.
 There were a lot of props in the first half, and it was all mainly performed through improvisation.
 While not set with specific movements, the first part of THE DAY (2019) was set in the way of prop movement.
 Childs and Whelan explored how to move each prop and let that be the focus of how the rest of the movements should flow, letting the material be similar but a little different every night.
-The focus of props in this piece goes back to Childs’ first interest in creating movement by manipulating objects.
+The focus of props in this piece goes back to Childs's first interest in creating movement by manipulating objects.